-It is a question that anyone who has ever owned any sizable collection of Magic the Gathering cards has asked: what are the values of my cards?
+It is a question that anyone who has ever owned any sizable collection of Magic the Gathering cards has asked: are my Magic cards worth money?
 There are many people who bring their old shoeboxes of Magic cards into a hobby store and find out that their collection is little more than bulk rares and long forgotten cards that no one wants any more.
-Of course, sometimes gold is found in these often long-neglected collections, and a store owner can buy a box of bulk for about $10-20 USD and later find a $50 or even $100 card through later perusal.
+Of course, sometimes gold is found in these often long-neglected collections.
+So, a store owner can buy a box of bulk for about $10-20 USD and later find a $50 or even $100 card through later perusal.

 The trick is to always know what your cards are worth.
-But who wants to spend their time on sites like TCGPlayer (which does have a useful price guide, actually) and Star City Games simply price checking every rare card that he or she has?
+But who wants to spend their time on sites like TCGPlayer and Star City Games simply price checking every rare card that he or she has?
 Really, no one, but a lot of people resort to it.

 The purpose of this article is to let you know how to value your collection properly, and not simply in terms of straight dollar value, but to inform you what cards will hold their value, or lose their value long-term.
 As with any collection, present vs. future value is the foundation of any great investment, and this information is what this article aims to provide.